oliviaAB/sismonr/docs/index.md

 6         P2     Final 213070.8 184679.0 190255.2
 ```

-The function prints on your console the individuals, trials and time considered for the summary.
+The function prints on your console the individuals, trials and timespan considered for the summary.
 You can suppress this display with the argument `verbose = F` in the function call.
 If you want to focus on one *in silico* individual, and zoom on a smaller time-period, you can use:
 ```r
 plotSimulation(sim$Simulation, inds = c("Ind1"), timeMin = 200, timeMax = 300)